 - That he/she maintains the same required income that is defined for him/her and his/her dependents

-- That he/she still retains an active insurance policy for him/her and his/her dependents
+- That he/she still retains an active insurance policy for himself/her and his/her dependents

 - The applicant must submit a clean criminal record certificate from himself/herself and dependents from their country of origin and from the Republic of Cyprus.